We've been warning for some time now that cybersecurity would emerge as one of the top issues to track.

-Just last week, The Washington Post reported that a brand new National Intelligence Estimate (NIE) has concluded that the United States "is the target of a massive, sustained cyber-espionage campaign that is threatening the country's economic competitiveness."
+Just this week, The Washington Post reported that a brand new National Intelligence Estimate (NIE) has concluded that the United States "is the target of a massive, sustained cyber-espionage campaign that is threatening the country's economic competitiveness."

 Not surprisingly, given recent news events, the chief culprit has been identified as China.

 NIE reports are classified documents that are prepared for U.S. policymakers and represent a consensus view of the U.S. intelligence community.
 The fact that an NIE was prepared on this particular topic underscores just how seriously the global cyber-hacking issue is being taken in Washington.

 The Post story relied on unnamed sources that reporter Ellen Nakashima said were familiar with the contents of this particular report.
 According to Nakashima, the NIE report "describes a wide range of sectors that have been the focus of hacking over the past five years, including energy, finance, information technology, aerospace and automotives … the assessment does not quantify the financial impact of the espionage, but outside experts have estimated it in the tens of billions of dollars."

 The NIE is just the latest in a fusillade of headlines that have riddled the news since we last talked to you about this.
 For instance: